chili-publish/grafx-documentation/docs/GraFx_studio/concept/stylekit.md

 A character style is a collection of character formatting attributes that can be applied to text in a single step.

+!!!
+Alert
+	Character Styles will be available soon

 ## Swatch

 A swatch is a color saved inside a Stylekit.

 You can define a color, give it a name and save the named color to be used later in a style.

+!!!
+Alert
+	Swatches will be available soon

 ## Fonts